Pungyeon/clean-go-article/README.md

 }
 ```

 Again, this is a very standard implementation of a getter function for our store.
-However, it's still bad code because we are once again expanding the scope of our pointer, which may end up causing unexpected side-effects.
+However, it's still bad code because we are once again expanding the scope of our pointer, which may end up causing unexpected side effects.
 When returning the actual pointer value, which we are storing in our user store, we are essentially giving other parts of our application the ability to change our store values.
 This is bound to cause confusion.
-Our store should be the only entity allowed to make changes to the values stored there.
+Our store should be the only entity allowed to make changes to its values.
 The easiest fix for this is to return a value of `User` rather than returning a pointer.

 > NOTE: Consider the case where our application uses multiple threads.
 In this scenario, passing pointers to the same memory location can also potentially result in a race condition.
 In other words, we aren't only potentially corrupting our data&mdash;we could also cause a panic from a data race.

 Please keep in mind that there is intrinsically nothing wrong with returning pointers.
-However, the expanded scope of variables (and the number of owners that point to them) is the most important consideration when working with pointers.
+However, the expanded scope of variables (and the number of owners that point to those variables) is the most important consideration when working with pointers.
 This is what categorises our previous example as a smelly operation.
-This is also why common Go constructors are also absolutely fine:
+This is also why common Go constructors are absolutely fine:

 ```go
 func AddName(user *User, name string) {